moment/moment/README.markdown

 License
 =======

-Underscore.date is freely distributable under the terms of the MIT license.
+Moment is freely distributable under the terms of the MIT license.

 Changelog
 =========

+### 0.7.0

+Added convenience methods for getting and setting date parts Added better support for `moment.add()`
+Added better lang support in node
+Renamed library from underscore.date to moment

 ### 0.6.1